First summer session begins

 Under the provisions of the Family Education Rights and Privacy Act of 1974 (FERPA), students have the right to: inspect and review education records, seek to amend education records, and have some control over the disclosure of information from education records.
 The privacy and confidentiality of all student records shall be preserved.
 Non-Directory Information is information that if released would generally be considered an invasion of privacy such as student's grades.
 This information will not be released without the student's written consent.

 Changing Grades: Faculty members who have made clerical errors in assigning grades must complete the Grade Change Form.
 After review by the appropriate Department Chair, the appropriate Dean will review the request, The Dean in turn will give instructions to the registrar concerning changing the grade.
 The instructor is not expected to change a grade unless there has been a clerical error.
 All grade changes can only be made during the first six weeks of the next semester.

 Distribution of Grades: Final grades are distributed to students through the Registrar's Office.
 Faculty members who post grades should use a system that insures that the requirements of the Buckley Amendment pertaining to the confidentiality of grades are carefully met.
 The listing should not be in alphabetical order.
 Social Security or Student College ID numbers should not be used.
 Some faculty may require students to submit a code word to which the grade can be assigned.

 Final Grades: At the conclusion of the fall and spring semesters and after summer sessions, final grades are recorded by instructors in myOswego.
 These grades become part of the student's academic record.

-Midterm Grades: Assignment of midterm grades for all 100- and 200-level courses is required; grades are expected to be entered into myOswego by the end of the 8th week of each semester.
+Midterm Grades: Assignment of midterm grades for all 100- and 200-level courses is required; grades are expected to be entered into myOswego by the time specified in the academic calendar.